d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

-# Hook - A Plugin Library
+# Hook - A Plugin Framework

-**Hook** is a Kotlin library that makes it easy for your project to support plugins.
-It is part of the `trypp.support` family.
+**Hook** is a collection of classes that makes it easy for your project to support plugins, e.g. code hooks which external contributors can modify later.

 The library exposes two concepts: **hook points** and **hook groups**.